 The Molinella beach is located less than 4 km from Vieste in the north direction.
 It is a quiet beach with a shallow sandy seabed, 400 meters long, nestled between greenery and two rocky peninsulas.

-On a hill not far from the bay of Molinella, the remains of a village of huts dating back to the Bronze Age were found.
-The settlement was protected by an imposing defensive wall, while the piling holes of the huts were mainly observable.
-On the top of the relief there was a dolmen, similar to those found in other places in the Gargano and north of Bari.
-The Dolmen of Molinella, unfortunately destroyed, represented a unique example of megalithic architecture in northern Puglia, dated between the end of the Bronze Age and the beginning of the Iron Age.
-Finds near the site include pottery and a bronze sword.
+On a hill not far from Molinella Bay, the remains of a Bronze Age hut village were discovered.
+The settlement was protected by an imposing defensive wall, while the huts were mostly visible through their post holes.
+At the top of the hill was a dolmen, similar to those found elsewhere in the Gargano and north of Bari.

 The Molinella cliff is crossed by a path that starts from Porticello tower and reaches the bay of San Lorenzo, which offers a suggestive landscape with jagged rocks, shaped by the millenary action of the waves and winds from the north.
 This breathtaking panorama is ideal for relaxing walks in any season.